ciscoheat/superforms-web/src/routes/concepts/error-handling/+page.md

 ## Usage (client)

-On the client, errors are available in the `$errors` store.
+As said, errors are available in the `$errors` store.
 It gives you a high flexibility, since you can place error messages anywhere on the page.

-In larger forms, the submit button may be far away from the error, then it's nice showing the user where the first error is.
+In larger forms, the submit button may be far away from the error, so it's nice showing the user where the first error is.
 There are a couple of options for that:

 ```ts
 const { form, enhance, errors, allErrors } = superForm(data.form, {